TailoredAgents/StonegateOS/docs/outbox-worker.md

 # Outbox Worker

-MystOS now records customer-facing follow-ups (notifications, analytics hooks, etc.) in the `outbox_events` table.
+StonegateOS records customer-facing follow-ups (notifications, analytics hooks, etc.) in the `outbox_events` table.
 A small worker drains that queue so the API stays fast and resilient.
+The worker also runs the SEO autopublisher on an interval.

 ## Environment